MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 ## Create a session

-Once you load a [**LearningModel**](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.learningmodel), you can create a [**LearningModelSession**](https://docs.microsoft.com/en-us/uwp/api/windows.ai.machinelearning.learningmodelsession), which binds the model to a device that runs and evaluates the model.
+Once you load a [**LearningModel**](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.learningmodel), you create a [**LearningModelSession**](https://docs.microsoft.com/en-us/uwp/api/windows.ai.machinelearning.learningmodelsession), which binds the model to a device that runs and evaluates the model.

 ## Choose a device